PowerShellOrg/dsc-traek/README.md

 >This needs to be defined

 ### Configure Server
-Run the following script on the server where you intend to install the DSC pull perver.
-You will to pass a path to a .PFX file and a shared key into the script in order to properly configure the pull server to use SSL.
+The following script will fully install and configure the DSC pull perver.
+You will need to pass a path to a .PFX file and a shared key into the script in order to properly configure the pull server to use SSL and the new protocol with registration.
 ```PowerShell
 param(
     [Parameter(Mandatory)]